eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 copied or replayed.
 This is generally called device binding, and it is discussed in [Section 6.6.3.8](#6638-relying-party-instance-verifies-device-binding)
-8. In some use cases, the Relying Party verifies that the person presenting the PID or attestation is the subject of the PID or attestation.
+8. In some use cases, the Relying Party verifies that the person presenting the PID or attestation is the User to whom the PID or the attestation was issued.
 This is called User binding.
-In other use cases, the Relying Party trusts that Wallet Unit and the WSCD have done this.
+In other use cases, the Relying Party trusts that the Wallet Unit and the WSCA/WSCD have done this.
 User binding is discussed in [Section 6.6.3.9](#6639-relying-party-instance-verifies-or-trusts-user-binding).
 9. The Relying Party can request attributes from two or more attestations in the same interaction.
 This is called a **combined presentation of attributes**.
 If so, the Relying Party verifies that these attestations belong to the same User.